-If the plaintiff is seeking enhanced remedies against the individual's employer, also give either CACI No. 3102A, Employer Liability for Enhanced Remedies-Individual and Employer Defendant, or CACI No. 3102B, Employer Liability for Enhanced Remedies-Employer Defendant Only.
-In order to recover damages against the employer under a theory of vicarious liability, see instructions in the Vicarious Responsibility series (CACI No. 3700 et seq.).
+If the plaintiff is seeking enhanced remedies against the individual's employer, also give either CACI No. 3102A, Employer Liability for Enhanced Remedies-Both Individual and Employer Defendants, or CACI No. 3102B, Employer Liability for Enhanced Remedies-Employer Defendant Only.
+To recover damages against the employer under a theory of vicarious liability, see instructions in the Vicarious Responsibility series (CACI No. 3700 et seq.).

 This instruction is intended for plaintiffs who are not seeking survival damages for pain and suffering or attorney fees and costs.
-Plaintiffs who are seeking such damages should use CACI No. 3110, Abduction - Essential Factual Elements - Enhanced Remedies Sought - Individual or Individual and Employer Defendants, or CACI No. 3111, Abduction - Essential Factual Elements - Enhanced Remedies Sought - Enhanced Remedies under which a plaintiff can bring a cause of action under the Elder Abuse aAnd Dependent Adult Civil Protection Act.
+Plaintiffs who are seeking such damages should use CACI No. 3110, Abduction-Essential Factual Elements-Enhanced Remedies Sought-Individual or Individual and Employer Defendants, or CACI No. 3111, Abduction-Essential Factual Elements-Enhanced Remedies Sought-Employer Defendant.
+The instructions in this series are not intended to cover every circumstance under which a plaintiff can-may bring a cause of action under the Elder Abuse aAnd Dependent Adult Civil Protection Act.

-- Welfare and Institutions Code section 15610.06 provides: " 'Abduction' means the removal from this state and the restraint from returning to this state, or the restraint from returning to this state, of any elder or dependent adult who does not have the capacity to consent to the removal from this state and the restraint from returning to this state, or the restraint from returning to this state and the restraint from this state or the restraint from returning to this state, as well as the removal from this state or the restraint from returning to this state, of any conservatee without the consent of the conservator or the court." - Welfare and Institutions Code section 15610.07 provides:
+- Welfare and Institutions Code section 15610.06 provides: "'Abduction' means the removal from this state and the restraint from returning to this state, or the restraint from returning to this state, of any elder or dependent adult who does not have the capacity to consent to the removal from this state and the restraint from returning to this state, or the restraint from returning to this state, as well as the removal from this state or the restraint from returning to this state, of any conservatee without the consent of the conservator or the court." - Welfare and Institutions Code section 15610.07 provides: